-- Measure the child's head before purchasing in order to select the correct size. - The helmet should fit firmly on the head with the chinstrap securely fastened. - Do the push test once fastened.
-If the helmet can be pushed back and forwards then it won't protect the front or the back of the head in a fall.
-The helmet is too big.
+- Measure the child's head before purchasing a helmet in order to select the correct size. - The helmet should fit firmly on the head with the chinstrap securely fastened. - Do the push test once fastened.
+If the helmet can be pushed backwards and forwards then it won't protect the front or the back of the head in a fall.
+This means that the helmet is too big.